Azure-Samples/cognitive-services-speech-sdk/samples/ingestion/ingestion-client/Setup/guide.md

 1. Higher Azure Function costs [A single type Azure Functions will handle the process for each file and run at least for half the audio length]
 2. 2x processing of audio files [i.e. a 10-min file is transcribed in 5mins]
+3. Only .wav PCM is supported
-3. You will need to use the [Real Time ARM Template](ArmTemplateRealtime.json) from the repository for this operating mode.
+4. You will need to use the [Real Time ARM Template](ArmTemplateRealtime.json) from the repository for this operating mode.

 ## Ingestion Client Setup Instructions